DoTheEvo/ANGRYsearch/README.md

 Crontab does not try to catch up on a job if the PC has been off during scheduled time

-`notifications` setting in the config allows desktop notifications informing about background automatic update finishing
+`notifications` setting in the config turns on/off desktop notifications informing about background automatic update finishing
 `conditional_mounts_for_autoupdate` in the config can prevent autoupdate from running if set mount points are not present

 ### How it works & additional details:

-* on update it crawls through your file system and creates database in `~/.cache/angrysearch/angry_database.db`
+* on update angrysearch crawls through your file system and creates a database in `~/.cache/angrysearch/angry_database.db`
+* the database has two columns, one containing full path to every file or directory found, other column indicating if the path is to a file or a directory.
+If `full mode` is enabled then theres also column for the last modification and for the size of files
+* when typing in to the search input the full path column is searched for occurances of the searched terms and the one containing them are shown
-* database uses [FTS4](https://sqlite.org/fts3.html) for indexing to provide instantaneous feel - results as you type
+* the database uses [FTS](https://sqlite.org/fts3.html) extension of sqlite for indexing to dramaticly improve search speed and get the instantaneous feel - results as you type
 * drawback of this indexing is inability to do substring searches, but the checkbox in the top right corner can change this.
-If it's unchecked it will not use FTS4 tables and just do regular slow database search query with substrings as well
+If it's unchecked it will not use FTS tables and just do regular slow database search query with substrings as well
 * **double-click** on items in search results:
   * `Name` - the first column, opens the file in application associated with its mimetype in xdg-open
   * `Path` - the second column, open the item's location in the file manager